 Children's Hospital is part of the UPMC family.

-following types of dental X-rays are commonly used.
-The X-rays use small
+The following types of dental X-rays are commonly used.
+The X-rays use small amounts of radiation.

 Dental X-rays are done to:

 Without X-rays, dentists may miss the early stages of decay between teeth.

 For people who have no tooth decay and are not at high risk of getting cavities:footnote 1

 For people who have tooth decay or are at high risk of getting cavities:footnote 1

 Before the X-ray test, tell your doctor if you are or might be pregnant.
 If you have an X-ray, he or she will have you wear a lead apron over your belly to protect your baby from the X-rays.